milador/RaspberryPi-Joystick/SOFTWARE_SETUP.md

 ssh pi@10.0.0.0 'bash -s' < setup.sh
 ```

-  1.1.
-Change the ip address and set your raspberry pi local ip address

-  1.2.
-Set the raspberry pi password if it is no longer set to "raspberry"

-5. Press enter to execute the command to install the software.
+7. Press enter to execute the command to install the software.

 Note: The configuration for XAC Compatible Gamepad will be installed by default.
 Change the last line of setup.sh for other gamepad configurations.